 The AAEP has long held position statements that address many aspects of racehorse health and safety.
-We encourage the Thoroughbred racing industry to support the following essential elements of an overall industry structure that promotes horse safety:
+We encourage the Quarter Horse racing industry to support the following essential elements of an overall industry structure that promotes horse safety:

-- The adoption of uniform rules of medication usage, testing, security and enforcement by all industry participants. - Increased funding for regulatory functions, including state-of-the-art testing and racetrack security. - Continued identification and implementation of procedures and strategies that will significantly reduce the injury rate of horses, such as the recent recommendations to eliminate the use of toe grabs other than wear plates with a height no greater than 2 millimeters.
+- The adoption of uniform rules of medication usage, testing, security and enforcement by all industry participants. - Increased funding for regulatory functions, including state-of-the-art testing and racetrack security. - Continued identification and implementation of procedures and strategies that will significantly reduce the injury rate of horses, such as pre-race inspections, identification of safe shoeing practices and optimization of racetrack surfaces.

-The AAEP makes the following recommendations for the Thoroughbred racing industry in four key areas: societal change and the public perception of horse racing, the racing business model, the veterinarian-owner-trainer relationship, and medication.
+The AAEP makes the following recommendations for the Quarter Horse_racing industry in four key areas: societal change and the public perception of horse racing, the racing business model, the veterinarian-owner-trainer relationship, and medication.

-Societal Change and the Public Perception of Racing
+Societal Change and the Public Perception